madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 WordPress is completely free to use and if you're not messing up, it is secure and fast.
 The other day I read that ==WP core is responsible for only 0.6% of vulnerabilities, the other 99.4% are custom made by plugins and themes==. [^1]

 WordPress sites get hacked.
-That's just a fact.
-But, so do other sites on the internet, we can just as well say _websites_ get hacked.
-It's just that very _very_ many websites use WordPress.
+That's a fact.
+But, so do other sites on the internet, we can as well say _websites_ get hacked.
+Very _very_ many websites use WordPress.
 Hackers know the system and possible vulnerabilities.
 And these vulnerabilities we usually create ourselves, and not WordPress core.

 What we can do efficiently against hacking attempts is a separate blog post, but here is one of the most important tips: look for a good hosting platform.
 It's worth spending a little more money here!
 A good hosting also has a good service team that will help you quickly if there is a problem.
 Everything else is, as I said, outside the scope of what I want to write here.
 But know: if you do it right, it is very hard for hackers to get to your data or to exploit your website.